The SPA at the Helvetia & Bristol

 The largest spa in the city centre built where the Capitoline Baths once stood

 An oasis of wellness and beauty in the heart of Florence: it is La Spa Helvetia & Bristol open to both hotel guests and Florentine customers who choose to experience what it was like in the ancient Roman thermal baths, but with a contemporary appeal and style.
-An ambitious and exclusive project, born within the pre-existing archeological site which has been refreshed to create a dream-like, rarefied atmosphere where the experience of wellness involves firstly the sight and then all the other senses.
+An ambitious and exclusive project, born within the pre-existing archeological site which has been refreshed to create a dream-like, rarefied atmosphere where the experience of wellness involves firstly the sight and then all the other senses (Here is the book published by Editorial Group to learn the full story of the Hotel).

 LA SPA’s colors are light, ethereal, all the areas are covered with travertine.
 Very little furniture, minimalist-style and yet quite spectacular with mirror surfaces and steel and gold details: a special place, perfectly in harmony with the rest of the Helvetia & Bristol hotel, which is also a place situated in one of Florence’s most beautiful spots, near Palazzo Strozzi and the city’s elegant shopping streets.
 Art, history, glamour, all within a hotel which expands its services with a space devoted to wellness that played a major role in the history of the neighborhood and is now back to having a central position and great charm.